Handheld Learning 2008 - the movie!

 OCTOBER 7, 2009

 The LSC funded, LSN managed project will be showcased at this weeks Handheld Learning Conference which has broken all previous attendance records and the successful Molenet 3 projects should be announced later this week.
+As for the future for Molenet?
 Handheld Learning Awards recognise Innovation Mobile Learning in Learning and Skills Learning Space design goes 3D Mobiles boost literacy? a blog hosted by Futurelab home About Contact Articles Ideas Resources Mobile Learning in Learning and Skills 5th October, 2009 posted by: Bob Harrison Good News from the LSC?
-Mobile Learning!

 Mobile Libraries: ACU > Chemistry Labs, Classes Combine Science With Mobile Learning